Colin Murray Turbayne: Berkeley Prize

-Honors
+Honours

-During his long academic career Turbayne was a noted Fulbright Fellow as well as the recipient of a Guggenheim Fellowship in 1965 In 1959 and 1966 he was the recipient of grants from the American Council of Learned Societies for his contributions to their project on the linguistic structure of the mind.
-In 1979 he was honored as a Senior Fellow by the National Endowment for the Humanities (NEH).
+During his academic career, Turbayne was a Fulbright Fellow in 1963 as well as the recipient of a Guggenheim Fellowship in 1965 In 1959 and 1966, he was the recipient of grants from the American Council of Learned Societies for his contributions to their project on the linguistic structure of the mind.
+In 1979, he was honored as a senior fellow by the National Endowment for the Humanities (NEH).
 In addition, he was the recipient of an Honorary Doctorate in Humane Letters at Bowling Green State University.
 He was cited in Marquis' Who's Who in the World, 1982-1983. as well as Who was Who in America in 2010.

 Turbayne's philosophical lectures at the University of Rochester were often punctuated with illustrative re-enactments of scenes from Shakespearian drama to illustrate his arguments.
 It was not at all unusual for him to appear before his students at lectures dressed in cloak and dagger quoting the moving scene from MacBeth: "Is this a dagger that I see before me..?" in order to illustrate the use of metaphor.
 He was considered a master Socratic interrogator who gently guided his students to the proper conclusion.
 He was also noted for his skillful use of the reductio ad absurdum in his lectures.
-Standing ovations from his grateful students were commonplace throughout his long tenure at the University.
+Standing ovations from his students were commonplace throughout his long tenure at the university.